Story

 Back in another time, before television and primaries, conventions were part of the American political iconography, and almost every American had a mental image of what one ought to look like: halls bedecked with flags, sober speakers delivering staccato speeches in front of giant microphones, jubilant delegates marching through the aisles, partisans with buttons and signs and balloons.
 Today the convention might as well take place in a television studio.
 Every rhetorical body slam, every seemingly spontaneous poke in the eye, has been tested and rehearsed.
 Speakers are selected with the TV camera in mind, and their speeches are written for TV attention spans.
 Any semblance of dissent is dealt with long before the opening gavel sounds.
 Tom Hayden, the California state senator, who in 1968 was on the barricades outside the raucous Democratic National Convention, complains with good reason that today’s politicians regard conventions “as the perfect commercial, because it looks something like the truth.”

 Blame it on television.
 Blame it on the proliferation of primaries.
 Blame it on the general decline of politics into just another branch of entertainment.
 Blame it on the media, which want to crown a nominee after the New Hampshire primary.
-And, by all means, blame it on Franklin Roosevelt, who may have done more to ruin convention drama than television and the primaries put together: In 1936 he successfully pushed to abolish his party’s requirement that a nominee have the votes of two-thirds of the delegates.
-Thereafter it took only a simple majority, which ensured that there would never again be a wearying debacle like the 1924 one in New York, which lasted sixteen days.
+And, by all means, blame it on Franklin Roosevelt, who may have done more to ruin convention drama than television and the primaries put together: In 1936, he successfully pushed to abolish his party’s requirement that a nominee have the votes of two-thirds of the delegates.
+Thereafter, it took only a simple majority, which ensured that there would never again be a wearying debacle like the 1924 one in New York, which lasted 16 days.

 All these developments have conspired to take the old-fashioned drama out of conventions, to drain the humanity from the proceedings and show us politicians as polished and coifed as network anchors.
 So if conventions no longer seem to serve the purpose they once did, why bother?
 They are expensive to put on, they merely ratify what primary voters already have decided, and in a distinctly nonpolitical, apathetic age, they are so, well, political.

-In the golden age candidates were often chosen behind closed doors—but for all the wrong reasons.
+In the golden age, candidates were often chosen behind closed doors, but for all the wrong reasons.